'Is it safe to go to Mexico?' We hear that question constantly, and the answer is always yes, if you know where to go and do your research.

 If it's resorts you want, Huatulco is a rare success story in recent resort development.
 This former fishing village has become the Oaxacan beach resort of choice lately, benefiting from its gentle development plan that keeps much of the 12 miles of sandy shoreline completely unspoiled and the town under six-stories high.
 Activities can fill several days.
 Snorkeling, diving, kayaking, surfing, cycling and rafting trips are easy to find, as are tours to waterfalls and coffee farms.
 There are flights in from Mexico City and Oaxaca City.

-Speaking of forward-thinking resort towns, Playa del Carmen corrects nearly every mistake of Cancún's Zona Hotelera just up the road of the Yucatán Peninsula.
-With direct buses to the Cancún airport, the ped-oriented Fifth Ave ('La Quinta' – where it's wise to keep an eye out on your belongings after hours) is lined with bars, nightclubs, take-away tacos and tacky souvenirs.
-And it's one block from the water.
-Yes, it's touristy (particularly when the cruise ships are in), but you can keep walking north to more remote beaches where the crystal-clear water is home to some of the world's better snorkeling (even better if you daytrip by boat to nearby Cozumel Island).
+Speaking of forward-thinking resort towns, Playa del Carmen corrects nearly every mistake of Cancún's Zona Hotelera.
+Pedestrian-oriented Fifth Ave ('La Quinta' – where it's wise to keep an eye out on your belongings after hours) is one block from the water and lined with bars, nightclubs, take-away tacos and tacky souvenirs.
+Keep walking north to remote beaches where the crystal-clear water is home to some of the world's better snorkeling (even better if you daytrip by boat to nearby Cozumel Island).
 Also consider renting a car and go cenote-hopping for a surreal dip in rain-filled limestone sinkholes.

 A nice mid-range choice, a couple blocks from the main strip, Kinbé Hotel is an Italian-owned hotel with a breezy rooftop terrace and a lush courtyard.

-A gorgeous hill town of 16th-century cathedrals and brightly colored homes on alleys ways and plazas lined with laurel trees, Guanajuato is best visited during October's Festival Cervantino – a serious cultural extravaganza with orchestras, ballet folklórico, modern art, mariachis, Moroccan folk, Mexico City punk bands.
+A gorgeous hill town of 16th-century cathedrals and brightly colored homes on plazas lined with laurel trees, Guanajuato is best visited during October's Festival Cervantino – a serious cultural extravaganza with orchestras, ballet folklórico, modern art, mariachis, and Mexico City punk bands.
 And most of it's free.
 At any time of year it's a great hub for laid-back colonial life and a look at a mummy museum, plus a visit could easily be combined with nearby San Miguel de Allende.
 The town's 30 minutes from León's Bajío airport, or five hours by bus from Mexico City.

 Several schools offer Spanish classes and homestays, including Escuela Mexicana (www.escuelamexicana.com).
 Or just sign up for puppet workshops with Mika Matsuishi & Felipe Olmos (email@example.com).

-A 'mini Mexico City' – with a mere 1.5 million residents – Puebla is a colonial wonder city, packed with cathedrals and a wonderful museum devoted to ancient artifacts, and is far more manageable and laid-back than the size attests.
-The historic center is the place to stay, with building decked in azuelos (painted tiles) and many spots to sample the local taco árabe (Arabic taco), made of marinated pork served on Middle Eastern-style flat bread.
-(Try Las Ranas at Av 2 Pte 102).
-More adventurous should ask for escamoles (rice-like ant larvae sauteed in butter).
+A 'mini Mexico City' – with a mere 1.5 million residents – Puebla is a colonial wonder city, packed with cathedrals and a wonderful museum devoted to ancient artifacts, and is far more manageable and laid-back than its size would suggest.
+The historic center is the place to stay, with buildings decked in azuelos (painted tiles) and many spots to sample the local taco árabe (Arabic taco), made of marinated pork served on Middle Eastern-style flat bread.
+The more adventurous should ask for escamoles (rice-like ant larvae sauteed in butter).
 It's two hours by bus from Mexico City.